St. Sebastian's Church, Wellaweediya: Festival

-At the St. Sebastian Church an annual festival dedicated to St. Sebastian is held on 20 January.
-On this occasion a decorated flagstaff is affixed at the church premises.
-Processions are also organized and food is served free to poor people.
+At the St. Sebastian Church an annual festival dedicated to St. Sebastian is held on the last Sunday of the month of January.
+On this occasion a decorated flagstaff is affixed at the church premises before two weeks and food is served free to poor people.
+Also the whole village is decorated with colourful lights.
+On the feast day a beautiful procession carrying the statue of St.Sebastian is travelled around the village in a grandeur manner.